recurly/recurly-client-ios/README.md

 We encourage our partners to review Apple's guidelines on mobile application development.
 In particular, please review Section 11 to familiarize yourself with the purchases and currencies guidelines: <https://developer.apple.com/app-store/review/guidelines/#purchasing-currencies>

+When a customer submits your payment form, the Recurly iOS SDK sends customer payment information to be encrypted and stored at Recurly and gives you an authorization key to complete the subscription process using our powerful API.

-By using the Recurly SDK, you can tokenize your users' payment information and safely use it to process transactions – since sensitive payment information is passed on directly to Recurly, your PCI scope is drastically reduced.
+With this authorization key (or token), you can do anything with our API that requires payment information.
+Because you never handle any sensitive payment information, your PCI scope is drastically reduced.

 ## 1. Download